christianb93/k8s-on-openstack/README.md

 * cluster - the final scripts for the Kubernetes cluster
 * labXXX - one directory for each lab

+The labs are structured as follows:

+* Lab1 - install the control plane
+* Lab2 - prepare and join the worker nodes, using Flannel as CNI provider

 # Sizing of the environment